 Perspective on what God has in store for us and looking for opportunities instead of problems can help us to embrace the day ahead instead of dreading it.

-It might also be time for a family meeting so you can discuss your routines and what areas, if any, family members can pick up some of the slack.
+It may also be past due time for a family meeting to discuss your routines and what areas, if any, family members can pick up some of the slack.

 Even toddlers can learn to pick up the living room in the evening if you make a daily practice.